Arksine/moonraker/docs/web_api.md

 ```

 #### Get Database Item
-Retreives an item from a specified namespace.
+Retrieves an item from a specified namespace.
 The `key` argument may be
 omitted, in which case an object representing the entire namespace will
 be returned in the `value` field.
 If the `key` is provided and does not
 exist in the database an error will be returned.